Dispersion Relations in Two- and Three-Dimensional Quantum Systems: Results

 Figure~\ref{fig:2d} presents the dispersion relation $\Delta_\mathbf{k}$ of the 2D TFIM along the path $X \!\to\!
 M \!\to\! \Sigma \!\to\! \Gamma \!\to\!
 X \!\to\! \Sigma$.
-In the paramagnetic regime [Fig.~\ref{fig:2d}(a)], shown for $J=0.1$ and $J=0.2$ with $g>g_c$, our iPEPS results closely follow the series expansion up to $\mathcal{O}(J^4)$~\cite{Oitmaa2006}.
-Figure~\ref{fig:2d}(b) illustrates the ferromagnetic regime for $J=1$ at $g=1$ and $g=2$.
+In the paramagnetic regime [Fig.~\ref{fig:2d}(a)], shown for $J=0.1$, $J=0.2$, and $J=0.3$ with $g>g_c$, our iPEPS results closely follow the series expansion up to $\mathcal{O}(J^4)$~\cite{Oitmaa2006}.
+Figure~\ref{fig:2d}(b) illustrates the ferromagnetic regime for $J=1$ at $g=1$, $g=2$, and $g=3$.
 While the series expansion diverges at $g=2$, our results agree with the simulations from Ref.~\cite{Espinoza2024}.

 At $\mathbf{k}=(0,0)$ the dispersion attains its minimum, corresponding to the gap of the system.
-We observe that calculations at the $\Gamma$ point become increasingly challenging as the field strength approaches the critical value $g_c$, where the convergence of our method slows significantly.
+We observe that calculations at the $\Gamma$ point become increasingly challenging as the field strength approaches the critical value $g_c$, where the convergence of our method slows significantly affecting the accuracy of the result.
+For parameters closer to criticality ($J=0.3$ in the paramagnetic phase and $g=3$ in the ferromagnetic phase), while the overall dispersion curves appear qualitatively correct, quantitative accuracy at the $\Gamma$ point decreases).
 Notably, the calculations at other high-symmetry points ($X$, $M$, and $\Sigma$) demonstrate excellent stability and maintain good agreement with the reference data.
+The accuracy of our simple-update-based approach across the Brillouin zone is further validated through comparison with a more advanced tensor-network contraction scheme discussed in Appendix~\ref{app:CTMRG}.
 Together, these comparisons demonstrate that our approach reliably captures the spectrum across both phases.

 The extension to three dimensions presents significantly greater computational challenges due to the cubic tensor network structure.
 While PEPS/iPEPS approaches have yielded dispersion relations for 2D models in the thermodynamic limit, to the best of our knowledge, there is currently no published demonstration of dispersion relations for 3D quantum lattice models.
 Figure~\ref{fig:3d} displays the dispersion along the high-symmetry path $\Gamma \!\to\!
 X \!\to\!
 M \!\to\!
 R \!\to\! \Gamma$.
 In the paramagnetic regime [Fig.~\ref{fig:3d}(a)], our iPEPS results for $J=0.1$ and $J=0.15$ closely follow the series expansion~\cite{Oitmaa2006}, confirming the accuracy of our approach in three dimensions.
 For $J=0.18$, we present the first numerical calculation of momentum-resolved dispersion relations at this coupling strength.
 In the ferromagnetic regime [Fig.~\ref{fig:3d}(b)], we show data for $g=1$, $g=2$, and $g=4$.
 For $g=1$ and $g=2$, our MPO and Trotter evolution results yield consistent agreement with series expansion~\cite{Oitmaa2006} across the Brillouin zone.
 At $g=4$, a regime inaccessible to series expansion techniques, we present the first numerical results for momentum-resolved dispersion relations.
 All simulations were carried out with bond dimension $D=3$ and time step $d\tau=0.01$.
 These results provide the first determination of momentum-resolved excitation spectra for the 3D TFIM and demonstrate that our method provides a reliable route to exploring higher-dimensional quantum systems.